 A number of sectors, such as power (see briefing) and buildings will undergo significant change under a net zero emissions target, continuing transitions that are already well underway.

 The UK car industry could receive a significant boost from the move to electric vehicles.
-In the UK this could lead to 7,000 to 19,000 additional jobs, however, much will depend on whether the cars are made domestically or imported.
+Accelerating the shift to zero emission vehicles could deliver around 40,000 new jobs in 2030, however, much will depend on whether the cars are made domestically or imported.
 The UK’s electric vehicle industry was given a boost in 2021 as Nissan announced it would source more UK-made batteries for its electric cars.

 Sectors in decline

 Fossil fuel industries will decline and are already contracting due to the Government’s decision to phase out coal power stations (coal now employs fewer than 700 people) and dwindling oil and gas reserves in the North Sea.
 Employment in the oil and gas sector fell by over 40% between 2014 and 2019.
 A transition deal detailing how the North Sea can move away from hydrocarbons to cleaner energy is expected from the Government in early 2021.

 About 80% of UK GDP comes from services and there are many opportunities in high-value services such as financing low-carbon projects, climate-risk assessments, legal and consulting expertise.
 The Government has said it wants the UK to ‘continue to lead the way’ in green finance and committed to issuing the UK’s first Sovereign Green Bond in 2021 as well as mandate ‘reporting of climate related financial information across the economy by 2025’.

-The Government has also said it wants to be a global leader in carbon capture utilisation and storage (CCUS), where carbon dioxide emitted is captured and either used or stored, and announced £800m of support during the 2019 budget.
-Bio-energy CCS (BECCS) could reduce the cost of meeting the UK’s current 2050 emissions reduction target by up to 1% of GDP and an £8.6m UK research programme is investigating the opportunity around these ‘greenhouse gas removal technologies’ (see briefing on negative emissions).
+The Government has also said it wants to be a global leader in carbon capture utilisation and storage (CCUS), where carbon dioxide emitted is captured and either used or stored, and announced £1bn of support for this.

 With the decline of some industries (e.g. fossil fuels) the Government could see a reduction in tax take (e.g. fuel duty) and so may need to alter fiscal policy.
 The UK already has a carbon floor price which is a levy paid by electricity generating companies on the emission of carbon dioxide, aimed at encouraging cleaner forms of power generation, but also generating revenue for the Treasury.